4.3 Lists

 Figure 4.3.1 Screenshot of Paragraph tools in Word 2010; You can auto-create lists using the top left buttons (Last, 2019).

-NOTE: If you are making lists by hitting ENTER then TAB and then a dash, you are doing it wrong, and this will make future editing and maintaining readability very difficult if not impossible.
+NOTE: If you are making lists by hitting ENTER then TAB and then a dash, you are doing it wrong: This will make future editing and maintaining readability very difficult if not impossible.
 Especially when writing documents collaboratively that will need extensive revision and editing, you must make sure to use the correct formatting tools for consistency.

 Common Types of Lists